gelus/scrobMaster/README.md

 <h3>Inside the event handler function</h3>
 Here is some information about the handlers you pass when setting events:
 <h5>ScrobMaster scrollState argument</h5>
-scrollState is updated on scroll and passed in to each event methode defined when triggerd.
+scrollState is updated on scroll and passed in to each event method defined when trigged.
-Properties:
+Property
 <ul>
 	<li>scrollState.direction = direction of scroll.</li>
 	<li>scrollState.scrollTop = current scrollTop of window</li>